hunyadi/md2conf/CONTRIBUTING.md

 ## Pull requests

-We actively welcome your pull requests.
+We actively welcome pull requests.
+However, before you open a pull request with a new feature, create a GitHub issue proposing the feature you would like to add, and discuss the proposal with the maintainers to make sure it aligns with the *md2conf* design philosophy.

 Keep changes concise to help reviewers.
-Make sure you focus on a single bugfix or a single feature.
+Make sure you focus on a single bugfix or a single feature at a time.

 ### Prerequisites